cran-task-views/ChemPhys/ChemPhys.md

     contained in a thermodynamic database.
--   The `r pkg("IAPWS95")` package provides functions to calculate the thermodynamic properties of water according to the IAPWS (International Association for the Properties of Water and Steam) 1995 forumulations.
+-   The `r pkg("IAPWS95")` package provides functions to calculate the thermodynamic properties of water according to the International Association for the Properties of Water and Steam (IAPWS) 1995 formulations.

 ### Interfaces to External Libraries